John and Nellie Wooden

 When should I arrive and when does Wooden end?

-Participants should arrive in Oxford no later than 1:00 p.m.
-ET on the Saturday of your session.
-If you are needing to arrive a night early, you must get that approved by reaching out to events@beta.org.
+Participants should arrive in Oxford no later than 12:30 p.m.
+ET on the first day of your session (Saturday).
+If you need to arrive a night early to ensure you get in on time, you must obtain approval by contacting events@beta.org.

-Wooden concludes by 12:00 p.m.
-ET on the Tuesday of your session.
-Departing flights should not be booked earlier than 2:30pm Eastern as to allow for the hour drive from Oxford to the Cincinnati airport (transportation provided).
+Wooden concludes at 12:00 p.m.
+ET on the last day of your session.
+Departing flights should not be booked earlier than 2:30 p.m.
+ET as to allow for the hour drive from Oxford to the Cincinnati airport (transportation provided) and time through security checkpoints.

 Note: Participants are expected to be onsite and engaged the entire time.
 Late arrivals and early departures are not permitted.